systemhorse/systemhorse.github.io/_posts/2024-04-27-nekoray-linux.md

 # Install nekoray on Ubuntu 24.04

 `nekoray` is a Qt-based, cross-platform, GUI client.
 It supports Shadowsocks, VMess, VLESS, Trojan, TUIC, NaiveProxy, and Hysteria2.
-The `nekoray` repository is at https://github.com/MatsuriDayo/nekoray, and the NeokRay documentation is at https://matsuridayo.github.io.
+The `nekoray` repository is at [https://github.com/MatsuriDayo/nekoray](https://github.com/MatsuriDayo/nekoray), and the NeokRay documentation is at [https://matsuridayo.github.io](https://matsuridayo.github.io).

 This post show how to install `nekoray` on Ubuntu 24.04.

 When using Debian-based distributions, it is recommended to use the `.deb` package for installation.

-Determine the most recent release from https://github.com/MatsuriDayo/nekoray/releases.
+Determine the most recent release from [https://github.com/MatsuriDayo/nekoray/releases](https://github.com/MatsuriDayo/nekoray/releases).

-Open a terminal and issue the commands:
+Open a terminal.
+Change into your `Downloads` directory:

 ```
 cd ~/Downloads
 ```

+Install `cURL`:

 ```
 sudo apt install curl
 ```

+Download the Debian/Ubuntu package for your chosen release of `nekoray`:

 ```
 curl -L https://github.com/MatsuriDayo/nekoray/releases/download/3.26/nekoray-3.26-2023-12-09-debian-x64.deb -O
 ```

+Install `nekoray` and its prerequisite packages:

 ```
 sudo apt install ./nekoray-3.26-2023-12-09-debian-x64.deb
 ```

-The following NEW packages will be installed:
+The following packages will be installed:

 * `libdouble-conversion3`
 * `libmd4c0`